photoprism/photoprism/README.md

 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism) and [PayPal](https://www.paypal.me/photoprism).
 Our [sponsors](https://github.com/photoprism/photoprism/blob/develop/SPONSORS.md) and
-[contributors](https://github.com/photoprism/photoprism/graphs/contributors/) will get for free whatever we might have to charge for a geodata subscription later.
+[contributors](https://github.com/photoprism/photoprism/graphs/contributors/) will get for free whatever we might have to charge for a geodata subscription and/or additional features later (see [tiers](https://github.com/sponsors/lastzero/dashboard/tiers)).

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.